curl/everything-curl/internals/structs.md

   The concrete function pointer prototypes can be found in `lib/urldata.h`.

   - `->scheme` is the URL scheme name, usually spelled out in uppercase.
-That is "HTTP" or "FTP" etc. SSL versions of the protocol need their own `Curl_handler` setup so HTTPS separate from HTTP.
+That is HTTP or FTP etc. SSL versions of the protocol need their own `Curl_handler` setup so HTTPS separate from HTTP.

   - `->setup_connection` is called to allow the protocol code to allocate